joshmarinacci/hiero-consensus-node/hedera-state-validator/README.md

 - `--out` (or `-o`) - Directory where the exported JSON files are written (required).
 Must exist before invocation.
 - `--service-name` (or `-s`) - Name of the service to export.
 If omitted along with `--state-key`, exports all states.
 - `--state-key` (or `-k`) - Name of the state to export.
 If omitted along with `--service-name`, exports all states.
+- `--first-leaf-path` (or `-f`) - First leaf path in the export range (inclusive).
+If not specified, defaults to the actual first leaf path in the supplied state.
+  Must be within the range of actual leaf paths in the supplied state.
+- `--last-leaf-path` (or `-l`) - Last leaf path in the export range (inclusive).
+If not specified, defaults to the actual last leaf path in the supplied state.
+  Must be within the range of actual leaf paths in the supplied state.

 ### Output Format